 The trip will be part language refresher (my husband and I both speak Spanish), part mission trip, and part vacation.

 We are excited about exposing our children to a different language and culture from an early age, and we hope to make many memories as a family that our girls will never forgot.

 I will be writing more about this trip in the coming weeks, and I covet your prayers for it.

-I had a friend suggest I blog weekly updates from Costa Rica this summer.
-I would love to know if you are interested in hearing about it!
+I had a friend suggest I blog weekly updates from Costa Rica this summer and I would love to know if you are interested in hearing about it!

 My husband is a natural giver.
 It honestly used to bother me that he liked to give away money so freely, but I now love that he has such a generous heart.

 When we were living on a low income, we gave our tithe and a small monthly contribution to a missionary family.
 We had committed to sending them $30 per month before we were low income, and I can tell you that that $30 was a sacrifice to give for several years (but God continued to supply all of our needs!).